-Pension benefits are based on average salary for the highest two years of service and the average of the three highest annual bonuses during the last ten years of service.
-Years of service includes service with subsidiaries and number 32 years for Mr. Guiles, 26 years for Ms. Reed, 36 years for Mr. Stewart, 3 years for Mr. Avery, 23 years for Mr. Davis, and 30 years for Mr. Rawlings.
+Pension benefits are based on average salary for the highest two years of service and the average of the three highest annual bonuses during the last ten years of service and are paid without offset for Social Security benefits.
+Years of service includes service with subsidiaries and number 32 years for Mr. Guiles, 26 years for Ms. Reed, 37 years for Mr. Stewart, 24 years for Mr. Davis, 24 years for Ms. Kyd, and 4 years for Mr. Avery.

-Mr. Guiles is entitled to pension benefits at the greater of that provided by Sempra Energy's pension plans or that to which he would have been entitled under the Enova Corporation pension plans (including a supplemental pension plan) had those plans remained in effect.
-Under the Enova Corporation plans and retirement after attaining age 62, Mr. Guiles would be entitled to a monthly pension benefit of 60% of his final pay.
+Mr. Guiles is entitled to pension benefits at the greater of that provided by Sempra Energy's pension plans or that to which he would have been entitled under the pension plans (including a supplemental pension plan) of a predecessor company had those plans remained in effect.
+Under the predecessor plans and retirement after attaining age 62, Mr. Guiles would be entitled to a monthly pension benefit of 60% of his final pay.
 Final pay is defined as the monthly base pay rate in effect during the month immediately preceding retirement, plus one-twelfth of the average of the highest three years' gross bonus awards.
-The plans provide for reduced pension benefits for retirement between the ages of 55 and 61, and surviving spouse and disability benefits equal to 100% of pension benefits.
+The plans provide for reduced pension benefits for retirement between the ages of 55 and 61, and surviving spouse and disability benefits equal to 100%, of pension benefits.